 Norway in a Nutshell is one of the most popular tours available in Norway.
 As you begin researching your trip, you’re sure to come across this option.
 For us, there were a lot of dilemmas.

 There are several tour options available and we were trying to figure out if this was the best tour for us.
-After much research, it came down to Norway in a Nutshell vs. Sognefjord in a Nutshell.
-See which tour we chose, which one is better, an honest review for both, and how to create the itinerary yourself!
+After a bit of research, it came down to Norway in a Nutshell vs. Sognefjord in a Nutshell.
+See which tour we chose, which one is better, an honest review for both, and how to create the itinerary yourself below!

 Norway in a Nutshell vs. Sognefjord in a Nutshell

-Furthermore, one beer in a supermarket will cost about USD 6 and USD 10 at the local pub.
+Furthermore, one beer in a supermarket will cost about USD 6, and USD 10 at the local pub.
 However, we didn’t come for the food and drinks, we were here for the fjords and the great outdoors.